 To structure the table, we select “Rows” and then “Customer_id” so that we can analyze the churn score for each customer.

 Under “Columns”, we hover on “Account” and move our mouse to the right.
 We should see that a filter button appears.
 We select “KxIndex” and other columns we don’t want to have in our table.
 Then we click “OK”.

-We click on the column header “rr_contract_activity” from within the table and we click on the bullseye icon, selecting “In-Column-Chart”.
+We click on the column header “proba_rr_contract_activity” from within the table and we click on the bullseye icon, selecting “In-Column-Chart”.

 On the right side we can adjust the look of this chart, we select “Variance Bar”.

-We switch the color since the one with the highest score are most likely to churn so we want them to be visualized in red.
+We switch the color since the one with the highest probability are most likely to churn so we want them to be visualized in red.

 From the right-side toolbar, we click the arrows to sort the table.
 We select “Value Sorting”.
-For type, we select “Descending” and for “Related Dimension Account”, we select “rr_contract_activity”.
+For type, we select “Descending” and for “Related Dimension Account”, we select “probarr_contract_activity”.
 Then we click “OK”.

 After we sorted the customers based on their score we can now prioritize and contact the ones with the highest score first to prevent them from churning maybe with a campaign.

 Be creative and add the company logo or adjust the styling to the company’s corporate identity, add more data, nice charts or a RSS feed.
 Just try it out.

 The official SAP analytics Cloud tutorial and the playlist are very helpful.